-Section 7.2.2.4 Annex Point/TNsG Annex IIIA, XII.1.1 Other soil degradation studies Section 7: Ecotoxicological Profile, including Fate and Behaviour JUSTIFICATION FOR NON-SUBMISSION OF DATA As outlined in the TNsG on data requirements, the applicant must always be able to justify the suggested exemptions from the data requirements.
+Section 7.2.2.4 Annex Point/TNsG Annex IIIA, XII.1.1 Other soil degradation studies Section 7: Ecotoxicological Profile, including Fate and Behaviour Already submitted for carbon dioxide dossier for Product Type 14.
+JUSTIFICATION FOR NON-SUBMISSION OF DATA As outlined in the TNsG on data requirements, the applicant must always be able to justify the suggested exemptions from the data requirements.
 The justifications are to be included in the respective location (section) of the dossier.
 If one of the following reasons is marked, detailed justification has to be given below.
-General arguments are not acceptable Official use only Other existing data [] Limited exposure [] Technically not feasible [] Scientifically unjustified [✓] Other justification [] Detailed justification: Carbon dioxide, as a biocide, as used by Rentokil Initial is not applied or emitted directly to the soil and therefore this study is not required.
+General arguments are not acceptable Other existing data [] Technically not feasible [] Scientifically unjustified [] Limited exposure [Carbon dioxide, as a biocide, as used by Rentokil Initial is not applied or emitted directly to the soil and therefore this study is not required.
 Data requirements A7.1.1.2.1 and A7.1.1.2.2 do not indicate the need to conduct studies on the fate and behaviour of carbon dioxide in soil and in addition, this is substantiated by the fact that carbon dioxide does undergo a degree of abiotic degradation by means of simple dissolution in water.
 Also, it is well known that although carbon dioxide occurs predominantly in air, it will attain equilibrium with air spaces in soil through passive diffusion.
 Undertaking of intended data submission Not applicable.